La Crosse Municipal Transit Utility: Grand River Station

 Grand River Station is the downtown transfer point for the majority of MTU routes and provides an MTU ticket counter along with retail and housing.
 The center opened on August 25, 2010, allowing transfers between MTU buses, intercity buses and commuter buses.
 Prior to the construction of Grand River Station, transfers between buses occurred by the Post Office at the intersection of 5th Avenue and State Street.

 Ridership and service

 Financial Information

 Although the MTU does not recover all of its operating expenses through fares, neither does the local motor vehicle infrastructure recover any of its expenses through user fees.
 In fact, not one cent of local road costs are paid for by the user, not to mention the abundant subsidized parking in the city.

 Bus fleet

+The MTU bus fleet is composed primarily of Gillig Low Floor models.
+As of 2021, the 22 buses in the fleet had an average age 7.7 years, down from a high of 12.6 years in 2018.
+As of 2023, the bus fleet comprised the following vehicles: